 Also of interest is that Lagrangeville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lagrangeville telecommute to their jobs.
-Overall, about 8.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.27% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Lagrangeville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-In Lagrangeville, a lot of people use the train to get to work every day though Lagrangeville is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Lagrangeville has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.